-- (a) its contents, - (b) the date of the publication of notice of the election, - (c) the name of the corporation to which the election relates, and - (d) the constituency, or class within a constituency, to which the election relates. - FPP59.7 Once the documents relating to the poll have been sealed up and endorsed pursuant to rules FPP59.4 to FPP59.6, the returning officer is to deliver them to the chairman of the corporation, and rules 57 and 58 are to apply.
+- (a) its contents. - the date of the publication of notice of the election, (b) - the name of the corporation to which the election relates, and (c) - the constituency, or class within a constituency, to which the election (d) relates. - Once the documents relating to the poll have been sealed up and endorsed FPP59.7 pursuant to rules FPP59.4 to FPP59.6, the returning officer is to deliver them to the chairman of the corporation, and rules 57 and 58 are to apply.